KalubaChikonde/ConsenSys-Academy-Blockchain-Developer-Program-Project/documentation/avoiding_common_attacks.md

 # Afrobeats Song Registry Security Tools

 The following document outlines the project security tools implemented in the SongRegistry smart contract to ensure that the contract is not susceptible to common attacks.
-You can use this [link](https://blog.mythx.io/howto/a-beginners-guide-to-mythx/) to get a beginners guide to mythX in Remix.

 ## 1. MythX (Remix extension)

 MythX is a tool for finding smart contract weaknesses.
-The MythX extension for Remix was used to check for weaknesses in the `SongRegistry` contract
+The MythX extension for Remix was used to check for weaknesses in the `SongRegistry` contract.
+You can use this [link](https://blog.mythx.io/howto/a-beginners-guide-to-mythx/) to get a beginners guide to mythX in Remix.

 ## 2. TxOrigin Attack